 Prioritizing variants with a RADAR weighted scoring scheme

-By integrating the pre-built and user-specific data context described above, our entropy-based scoring scheme evaluated the functional impacts of variants that are specific to post-transcriptional regulation (Fig. 1 and Table 1).
-First, RADAR added up the (adjusted) score of variants for all pre-built features, which include sequence and structure conservation, network, and motif information.
-Then, depending on user inputs, RADAR further up-weighted variants with mutations in the key RBP binding sites, nearby genes of interest, or within prioritized regulatory elements.
+By integrating the pre-built and user-specific data context described above, our scoring scheme evaluated the functional impacts of variants that are specific to post-transcriptional regulation (Fig. 1 and Table 1).
+We used an entropy-based criterion to up-weight rarer annotations.
+First, RADAR added up the (universal) score of variants for all pre-built features, which include sequence and structure conservation, network binding hub, RBP-gene association, and motif information, using the entropy-based weights.
+Then, depending on user inputs, RADAR further up-weighted variants’ score based on tissue specific information from mutations in the key RBP binding sites, nearby genes with differential expression, or the RBP regulatory potential.

 Table 1.
 Features used by RADAR